SNOMED-Documents/snomed-editorial-guide/root-and-top-level-concepts.md

 A _concept_ is defined as a clinical idea to which a unique [concept identifier](https://confluence.ihtsdotools.org/display/DOCGLOSS/concept+identifier "Glossary link: concept identifier") has been assigned.
 Concepts are associated with [descriptions](https://confluence.ihtsdotools.org/display/DOCGLOSS/description "Glossary link: descriptions") that contain human-readable terms describing the concept.

+A  _term_ is defined as a human-readable phrase that names or describes a [concept](https://confluence.ihtsdotools.org/display/DOCGLOSS/concept "Glossary link: concept").
+A term is one of the properties of a [description](https://confluence.ihtsdotools.org/display/DOCGLOSS/description "Glossary link: description").
+Other properties of a [description](https://confluence.ihtsdotools.org/display/DOCGLOSS/description "Glossary link: description") link the term to an identified [concept](https://confluence.ihtsdotools.org/display/DOCGLOSS/concept "Glossary link: concept") and indicate the type of description, e.g. Fully Specified Name, Preferred Term, Synonym.

 Concepts are linked to their more general parent concepts directly above them in a hierarchy.
 More general meanings, are usually at the top of the hierarchy.
 Descending levels of the hierarchy contain more specific or specialized meanings.

 Concepts are logically defined by their relationships to each other.